Quality Improvement in Tobacco Treatment (QuITT)

 Tackling tobacco dependency is part of the NHS Long Term Plan and is a step in reducing health inequalities experienced by people with severe mental illness.
 To address this, the National Collaborating Centre for Mental Health (NCCMH) have launched the Quality Improvement in Tobacco Treatment (QuITT) Collaborative.

-The collaborative is being delivered with subject matter expertise from Action for Smoking Health (ASH), with whom the NCCMH have formed a partnership in work involving mental health and smoking.
+The collaborative is being delivered with subject matter expertise from Action on Smoking and Health (ASH), with whom the NCCMH have formed a partnership in work involving mental health and smoking.